-In-School
+In-School Payment Plan

-When a balance remains after all credits from aid and other sources, a student may be set up on a payment plan to be completed prior to graduation.
-Payments must be made over the length of the program and the final payment is due before your last day of attendance.
-No interest is charged with this payment plan.
-The first payment is due on your class start date.
-Payments are made directly to the school.
+If a balance remains after all credits from aid and other sources have been applied, a student may be set up on apayment plan to be completed prior to graduation.
+Payments must be made monthly, up to a total of 10 payments, and the final payment is due before the student's last day of attendance.
+No interest is charged with this payment plan, and auto-debit is required.
+The first payment is due by the class start date.
+Check with a Financial Services Advisor for details.